 A bunker for the Praeclarus sparkling wine

-The St. Pauls Winery, on the other hand, relies exclusively on the Chardonnay grape.
-"We have been making sparkling wine since 1979," reports chairman Dieter Haas.
-The current annual production is 35,000 bottles.
-The Praeclarus Brut, a "sparkling wine for everyone", has recently been rejuvenated by reduced bottle ripening.
-It lies on the yeast for at least 30 months before it is disgorged (= freed from the iced yeast plug) and bottled.
-The place where the wine is fermented in the bottle is special, because the St. Pauls winery stores its sparkling treasures in a bunker.
-In front of the St. Pauls field, not far from the village, the striking, round-roofed building from 1937 watches over six or seven vintages.
-The metre-thick walls ensure constant temperature and humidity.
-The latest newcomer is stored on the yeast for a whole 60 months.
-"With the Praeclarus Pas Dosé, we have added a vintage sparkling wine to the Brut," says Haas.
-It is a sparkling wine par excellence, for which only selected wines of a special year are refined.
-The current one is the one from 2014.
+“We’ve been making sparkling wine since 1979,” reports Chairman Bernhard Leimegger.
+Current annual production is 35,000 bottles.
+The Praeclarus Brut, a “sparkling wine for everyone,” has recently undergone a rejuvenation through reduced bottle aging.
+It spends at least 24 months on the lees before being disgorged (removed from the frozen yeast plug) and bottled.
+The location of the bottle fermentation is quite special, as the Sankt Pauls winery stores most of its sparkling treasures in a bunker.
+Located in front of the Paulser Feld, not far from the village, the striking, rounded structure from 1937 watches over six to seven vintages.
+The meter-thick walls ensure constant temperature and humidity.
+The Praeclarus Pas Dosé – a vintage sparkling wine – is aged on the lees for at least 48 months, using only selected base wines from a single vintage.
+It is a sparkling wine par excellence, for which only select wines from a specific vintage are used.
+(Currently, the 2020 vintage is available.)

-The Praeclarus sparkling wines from the St. Pauls Winery are literally bunkered.
-The building, which is ideal for storage, can be visited by groups in summer as part of guided tours and on request.
+The Praeclarus sparkling wines from the Sankt Pauls winery are literally stored in a vat.
+This structure, ideally suited for storage, can be visited during guided tours in the summer and by group requests.

 A new start with "Lamm N° 12”